 Enron Transportation Services (ETS) - Consisting of Enron’s North American natural gas pipeline network, ETS continued to provide stable earnings of $[82] million in the current quarter compare to $ 83 million last year. [ cash flow?]

-Portland General - Portland General Electric (PGE), Enron’s electric utility in the northwestern U.S., reported an IBIT loss of $[3] million compared to IBIT of $74 million in the same quarter a year ago, primarily due net variablefor the same period last yearto full utilization of power price recovery capacity for the first nine months of 2001 early in the current quarter.
+Portland General - Portland General Electric (PGE), Enron’s electric utility in the northwestern U.S., reported an IBIT loss of $[3] million compared to IBIT of $74 million in the same quarter a year ago, primarily due to net variable power costs being higher than for the same period last year.
 A portion of such increased costs will be incorporated into PGE’s base rates beginning in the fourth quarter of this year.
-PGE has approval for a new quarterly rate recovery mechanism beginning October 1, 2001, which will enable significantly improved matching of realized power costs with recovery.
+Effective October 1, 2001, PGE has approval for a new fifteen-month rate structure that includes an over 40% rate increase to reflect the higher power costs.

 On October 8, 2001, Enron announced the sale of PGE to Northwest Natural Gas (NYSE: NWN) for $1.875 billion.
 The proposed transaction, which is subject to customary regulatory approvals, is expected to close by the fourth quarter of 2002.

 Global Assets - Global Assets, which include investments and operations from energy related assets and other assets not directly tied to commodity marketing activities, were previously included in the Wholesale segment.
-IBIT related to Blobal Assets declined by $[ ] million to $[ ] million as a result of [ ].
+IBIT related to Global Assets declined by $[ ] million to $[ ] million as a result of [ ].
 [Discuss plans to sell these assets].

 Broadband Services: During the quarter, Enron completed its downsizing of this segment commensurate with reduced near-term opportunities.
 The full impact of the modified cost structure is expected to be visible in the fourth quarter of this year.
 IBIT losses were [$91} million in the current quarter as compared to a $20 million loss last year.
 Enron expects Broadband Services EBIT losses of $XX in the fourth quarter of this year and $XX for 2002.